 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-You will learn about the opportunities and responsibilities of membership in the Fund, options available to you during your career in public service, and your benefits when and if you retire.
+You’ll learn about the opportunities and responsibilities of membership in the Public Employees’ Retirement Fund (PERF).
+This handbook explains the options available to you during your career in public service, and your benefits if and when you retire.

-You are encouraged to register for PERF Online.
-Using PERF Online, you can update your address, select or change your beneficiary information and change your investment allocations.
-On the INPRS Web site, you can access PERF Online via the “Member Login” button in the left navigation bar or via the PERF Member Login link in the “Online Services” box in the upper right hand corner.
-Once you have registered, a PASSCODE will be mailed to you or a customer service representative can e-mail it to you.
-You can log in to your account with your User ID and passcode created during registration.
+Please register for your INPRS online account.
+When you register, you can update your address or select or change your beneficiary.
+You can also change your Annuity Savings Account (ASA) investment choices.
+You can access your account by going here.
+Once you register, a PASSCODE will be mailed to you.
+Or, you can also ask a customer service representative to email it to you.
+You can log in to your account with your User ID and passcode you created during registration.

-Effective July 1, 2010, the board of trustees of the Indiana State Teachers’ Retirement Fund (TRF) and the Public Employees’ Retirement Fund (PERF) was required to appoint and fix the compensation of a common director for TRF and PERF.
-Each fund is required to pay 50 percent of the director’s compensation and each fund is required to cooperate to the extent practicable and feasible in administering and investing the assets of the funds and in hiring investment managers, investment advisors and other service providers.
+As of July 1, 2010, the Board of Trustees of the Indiana State Teachers’ Retirement Fund (TRF) and PERF was required to select and set the salary of a common director for TRF and PERF.
+Each fund must pay 50 percent of the director’s salary.
+Each fund must cooperate to the extent possible in managing and investing the assets of the funds.
+The funds also hire investment managers, investment advisors and other providers.

 Member – a public employee enrolled in PERF.